andrewlimaza/sitewide-notice-wp/readme.txt

 * Please update your Sitewide Notice WP to the latest version to ensure the plugin runs correctly.

 == Changelog ==
+= 2.1 =
+* SECURITY: Added in nonces and escaped values when saving.
+* ENHANCEMENT: Improved UI of text of banner on front-end.

 = 2.0.4 =
 * Enhancement: Changed close button icon.
 Uses SVG and supports retina-devices.